nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 draft: true
 ---

 Linux has this great tool called `strace` on OSX there's a slightly worse tool called `dtrace`.
 Dtrace is not that bad, it gives pretty much everything you need.
 It is just not as nice as strace.
 However, on Linux there is also `ltrace` for library tracing.
-That is aguably more useful because you can see much more granular application activity.
+That is arguably more useful because you can see much more granular application activity.
 Unfortunately, there isn't such a tool on OSX.
 So, I decided to make - albeit a simpler version for now.
 I called it `objc_trace`.

 Objc_trace's functionality is quite limited at the moment.
 It will print out the name of the method, the class and a list of parameters to the method.
 In the future it will be expanded to more things, however just knowing which method was called is enough for many debugging purposes.

 ## Something about the language

 I won't spend too much time talking about [Objective-C](https://en.wikipedia.org/wiki/Objective-C), this subject has been covered pretty well by the hacker community.
-[Phrack Volume 0x0d, Issue 0x42, Phile #0x04 of 0x11](http://phrack.org/issues/66/4.html) is a great article covering verious internals of the language.
+[Phrack Volume 0x0d, Issue 0x42, Phile #0x04 of 0x11](http://phrack.org/issues/66/4.html) is a great article covering various internals of the language.
 However, I will scratch the surface to review some aspects that are useful for this context.

 The language is incredibly dynamic.
 While still backwards compatible to C (or C++), most of the code is written using classes and methods.
 A class is exactly what you're thinking of.
 It can have static or instance methods or fields.
 For example, you might have a class `Book` with a method `Pages` that returns the contents.
 You might call it this way: